 If there are negative traits in us, there are also wonderful, powerful, positive traits in us.

-Till now, because you were unaware, the negative traits were dominant, but once you start polishing yourself and work on yourself, all the good traits and positive qualities will come shining forth and will make you realize how it was already there.
+Till now, because you were unaware, the negative traits were dominant, but once you start polishing yourself and working on yourself, all the good traits and positive qualities will come shining forth and will make you realize how it was already there.
 Because it has always been there.

 Now you’re just wanting to let it shine.
 So shine and be confident.

 In summary, here were my tips on how to build unshakable self-confidence: